henry2004y/Vlasiator.jl/docs/src/log.md

 | Julia  | 11.6  |
 | Python | 9.3   |

-[^2]: This inefficieny is a famous problem in Julia known as "time to first plot".
+[^2]: This inefficieny is a famous problem in the Julia community known as "time to first plot".
 On the Python side, however, I don't know why using Analysator is slower (2.3GB file, 4.8s) than directly calling matplotlib functions (2.3GB file, 0.5s).

 * Reading and plotting one 2d slice of proton density out of 3D AMR data